 - Your antivirus or antimalware shuts down and cannot be re-enabled.
 There are lots of malware types that disable your antimalware and stop Task Manager from opening correctly when you try to do so.
 This is a sure sign that your system has been compromised.

 - Unknown software installed.
 Many a time you find software on your system that you did not install manually.
 This is usually done by worms or malware that give the outlook of legitimate software.
 They always come along with software that you install manually, with an added message saying that some other software will be installed on your system.

 What to do if your computer has been hacked?

 - Reset your passwords if you find that your computer has been hacked.

 - Run a complete antivirus scan of your system.
 Although this does not guarantee that sophisticated virus programs will be nullified, it can work fine for simple virus and malware programs.

-- Open Action centre in your control panel and remove/uninstall all software that do not have a legitimate vendor as their provider
+- Open the action center in your control panel and remove/uninstall all software that does not have a legitimate vendor as their provider.

-- Take steps to learn how to secure and encrypt your online data adjust your behaviour online
+- Take steps to encrypt your online data and adjust your behavior online

 - Online and hardware encryption